JorgeLGonzalez/dungeon_crawl_p2p/README.md

 ## Issues

+- [ ] synctest mode does not work.
+It spawns the 2 players, but they are not seen in the GgrsSchedule systems (move_players and camera_follow).
 - [ ] matchbox does not work with bevy 0.15, unless using fork from haihala.
 Hope to get revised bevy_ggrs and matchbox once [PRs](https://github.com/johanhelsing/matchbox/pull/466) merged
 - [ ] Browser tab title